fulpstation/fulpstation/fulp_modules/fulp_clothing/digitigrade/readme.md

 ### Additional information:

-It adds a folder for clothing and outfits that others can use, maybe.
+It adds a folder for clothing that others can use, maybe.

 ### Credits: